nationalarchives/front-end-development-guide/README.md

 This repository outlines a development approach that will support us in delivering high quality, inclusive and maintainable digital services while achieving a good balance between innovation and effective use of our development capability.
 It is a living, open tool to which we should all contribute.

-The [development guide and peer review](/peer-review-template.md) is presented as sequential checkpoints and can be used as a companion to the development process.
-Each section includes related peer review checks along with:
+The [development guide](/development-guide.md) is presented as sequential checkpoints and can be used as a companion to the development process.
+Each section includes related peer review checks.
+This is accompanied by a [peer review checklist](/peer-review-template.md) with corresponding sections including:

  * A section for comments from the peer reviewer.
  * A section for developer(s) comments.